Sunday, April 22, 2018

 The original Italian plot takes place in 1891.
 When "Lieutenant de Ross" is shipwrecked escorting several convicts.
 They make it to an uncharted Caribbean island, but some of the convicts are killed by the "Fishmen".
 The Lieutenant and the remaining convicts head in land into the jungle.
 There they encounter "Rackham" and his prisoner "Amanda".

-"Rackman" has been forcing "Professor Ernest Marvin", Joseph Cotton, to perform surgeries on people turning them into the "Fishmen".
+"Rackman" has been forcing "Professor Ernest Marvin", portrayed by Joseph Cotton, to perform surgeries on people turning them into the "Fishmen".
 "Rackman" had discovered the lost city of "Atlantis" and is using "Marvin's" creations to plunder the city of its treasures and scientific secrets.

 The original Italian version is very good, but than New World Productions, at the time still owned by Roger Corman, got into the act for the English language version.
 They initially changed the name to "Something Waits in the Dark".
 A new English language screenplay was written, musical cues were added at certain horror points and a prologue was also shot.
 That prologue featured American actor Cameron Mitchell as a sea captain hired by a "gentlemen" portrayed by Mel Ferrer who is searching for "Atlantis".
 It was released in 1980 and at the bottom of the poster both actors from the prologue are listed.